davidgilbertson/react-recollect/README.md

 }
 ```

+This approach has its own test in [tests/componentDidUpdate.test.js](./tests/componentDidUpdate.test.js)

 This whole immutability situation isn't great, and if it means you can't really get excited about Recollect I'll understand.
 It will be sad to see you go :(

 In the future, Recollect may implement immutability if two things hold true: